Galileo2010/openshift-workshop/README.md

 ### Deploy first application on OpenShift

 #### S2I builder image
 What this repo is created for?
-By comparing to traditional pipeline way of build.
+By comparing to traditional pipeline way of build,
 1. Build docker image
 2. Build application
 3. Run application